ateijelo/aoc2022/README.md

 I kept working on top of the same files, since the input parsing and test code were very similar for every day.
 So, each day is one or two commits.
 I might separate each one into a separate directory after I'm done.

+July 25th, 2023 update: finally split the code by day